I am a Senior Lecturer and Director of the Centre for Modern History at the department of International Politics at City, University of London.

-My book, The emergence of globalism: Competing Visions of World Order in Britain and the United States, 1939-1950, comes out with Princeton University Press in April 2017.
-The book is based on my doctoral research, that was awarded the Lisa Smirl prize for best dissertation (Department of Politics, Cambridge University) and co-awarded the Raymond Aron Prize 2014.
-To Pre-order the book on Amazon, click here.
+My book, The emergence of globalism: Visions of World Order in Britain and the United States, 1939-1950, was published by Princeton University Press in April 2017.
+The book won the Guicciardini Prize for the Best Book in Historical International Relations (2018) and was shortlisted for the Gladstone Prize and the TSA/CUP Prize.
+It is based on my doctoral research, that was awarded the Lisa Smirl prize for best dissertation (Department of Politics and International Studies, Cambridge University) and awarded the Raymond Aron Prize 2014.

-My research is set in the intersection of History and International Relations.
-My published work examines the history of international thought in the twentieth century, especially around the the history of geopolitics, cosmopolitanism, federalism and democracy theory in Britain and the United States.
+I’ve published on geopolitics, cosmopolitanism, federalism and democracy theory in Britain, Europe and the United States.
 I am also interested in the relationship between intellectual history and international theory.
 Recently, I’ve been writing on Italian international and geopolitical thought in the the twentieth century.

 For more information on my research, take a look here.

 I am Owen Lattimore’s eldest nephew, son of his sister Eleanor Frances Lattimore (Andrews).

 I think that Or’s paper is extremely well researched and written.
 It covers a lot of ground in very few words.
 Peter Andrews, Louisburg, North Carolina USA

 I just read the interview you gave to Le Monde (published Sept 2nd)

 Refreshing views with lots of insight – it triggered my purchase of your book.